timdrysdale/bookable/README.md

 Please make other arrangements to track the history of expired bookings - bookings may be deleted at any time after they have expired or been cancelled, in any order.

 The booking engine is expected to be used only by trusted entities, each in their own namespace, so that authN, authZ can be handled in one or more ways as required by the larger system.
 You may wish to build a custom proxy layer that can check which namespaces/objects can be booked.
+For future, note the inclusion of oauth scopes in this [example gRPC](https://github.com/googleapis/googleapis/blob/ff1d8c034f4cc2dcd6df386fe08297461123330f/google/cloud/resourcemanager/v2/folders.proto#L42).

 ## Features